Student Mobility for Studies (SMS) regulations

 I group 520 EURO (per month) - Denmark, Finland, Ireland, Iceland, Lichtenstein, Luxembourg, Norway, Sweden, United Kingdom

-II group 500 EURO (per month) - Austria, Belgium, Cyprus, France, Germany, Greece, Holland, Italy, Malta, Portugal, Spain,
+II group 500 EURO (per month) - Austria, Belgium, Cyprus, France, Germany, Greece, Netherlands, Italy, Malta, Portugal, Spain,

-III group 450 EURO (per month) - Bulgaria, Croatia, the Czech Republic, Hungary, Latvia, Lithuania, the Republic of Estonia, Romania, Serbia, Slovakia, Slovenia, Turkey, Former Yugoslav Republic of Macedonia FYROM
+III group 450 EURO (per month) - Bulgaria, Croatia, Czech Republic, Hungary, Latvia, Lithuania, Estonia, Romania, Serbia, Slovakia, Slovenia, Turkey, Former Yugoslav Republic of Macedonia

 SMS RECRUITMENT PROCESS

 The recruitment process starts in March of the academic year preceding the year in which the student mobility will take place.
 The term applies to candidates both planning to participate in the student mobility in the winter and summer semesters.
 The date of additional recruitment process (October /November) will be announced upon the condition that funds were not used previously or there are still available posts.